Christina Lasasimma: Miss Universe Laos 2020

-After eight years, she returned and won Miss Universe Laos 2020.
+After eight years, she returned and won Miss Universe Laos in September 2020.

 Miss Universe 2020

-As Miss Universe Laos 2020, she represented Laos at Miss Universe 2020 held in the United States, where she was unplaced.
+As Miss Universe Laos 2020, she represented Laos at Miss Universe 2020 held in Florida, United States, where she was unplaced after the first round.

 Miss Supranational 2024

-She won Miss Supranational Laos 2024 and participated in Miss Supranational 2024 held in Poland, where she was unplaced.
+Lasasimma won Miss Supranational Laos held in October 2024, and participated in Miss Supranational 2024 held in Warsaw, Poland, where she was unplaced yet again.

 Miss Cosmo 2025

-She was appointed as Miss Cosmo Laos 2025 and will represent Laos at Miss Cosmo 2025.
+She was appointed as Miss Cosmo Laos 2025 and represented Laos at Miss Cosmo 2025, where she reached the top 20.